 - a.
-With the 40-second play clock running, an official places the ball at a hash mark or between the inbounds marks and steps away to their position. - b.
+With the 40-second play clock running, an official places the ball at a hash mark or between the inbounds marks and is in position to officiate. - b.
 With the play clock set at 25 seconds, or at 40 seconds after an injury to or loss of helmet by a defensive team player, the referee sounds their whistle and either signals to start the game clock [S2] or signals that the ball is ready for play [S1].
 (A.R.
 4-1-4-I and II)

 SECTION 3.
-Blocking
+BLOCKING